 Fool – how could she let Satan trick her so?
-Her love for Piero, was it not divine – was it not good?
-In her increasingly confused mind she imagined Cupid escape her trust and flee to avoid any association with her, Louisa, the harlot.
-How could she have imagined herself as anything but a petty sinner, able to bleed and die like any Medici.
+Her love for Piero, was it not good – was it not divine?
+In her increasingly confused mind, she imagined Cupid escaping her trust and flee to avoid any association with her, Louisa, the harlot.
+How could she have imagined herself as anything but a petty sinner, able to bleed and die like any Medici?